dducsw/bdcon-data-platform/docs/architecture/node-pool-strategy.md

 - workloads are placed primarily with `nodeSelector.role`
 - Spot-backed workloads tolerate `cloud.google.com/gke-spot=true:NoSchedule`
-- controllers and stateful services are still grouped logically by pool even though the cluster is all-Spot
+- controllers and stateful services are still grouped logically by pool even though the cluster is partially Spot-backed.

 ## Current Verification